 Thomas Allen sings with Simon Rattle conducting the Birmingham Symphony Orchestra.

 4. Samuel Barber, Violin Concerto (1939).
 This piece will melt even the hardest heart.
 It’s highlights include not merely the arching, Neo-Romantic violin line but also a second movement opening with an extended and luminous oboe solo.
 As one critic has put it, “We’re pulled into a world of sensuous beauty and pastoral lament in which voices from the past seem to reemerge.”

-Issac Sterns plays the violin and Leonard Bernstein conducts the NYP.
+Issac Stern plays the violin with Leonard Bernstein and the New York Philharmonic:

 5. Aaron Copland, Heart We Will Forget Him, The Twelve Poems of Emily Dickinson (1950).
 Throughout his career, Copland proved he could write music who melody and harmony would stick in the memory of the listener, even on first hearing — El Salon Mexico (1936), Billy the Kid (1938), Fanfare for the Common Man (1942), Appalachian Spring (1944).
 Copland too often, in my opinion, turned from his communicative gift and produced compositions that grate the ear.
 In 1950, however, he used his natural musical gift in setting twelve of Dickinson’s poems to music, both in piano and orchestral accompaniment.
 With this poem, Heart We Will Forget Him, Copland created something miraculous and, it must said, somewhat painful.

 Arleen Augér sings with Dalton Baldwin on the piano.